 After the war, subdivisions began spreading to the west, south, and east of town.
 Camp Gordon became a permanent installation, Fort Gordon, the home of the United States Army Signal Corps.
 In the 1950s, the Army Corps of Engineers finally dammed the Savannah River upstream from Augusta to curtail the periodic flooding that occurred and to generate electricity.
 The U.S. Government also built the Savannah River Plant in nearby Aiken and Barnwell Counties, South Carolina.
 These three governmental expansions of post World War II Augusta generated an economic boom reflected in the modern commercial buildings constructed in the Augusta Downtown Historic District.
 Yet this economic boost for the region eventually caused downtown Augusta to decline, particularly after two shopping malls, both with approximately 1,000,000 square feet, opened within one week of one another in 1978.

-Today, Augusta’s downtown is on the rebound with shops and restaurants opening on Broad Street and near the river and many facades of historic buildings restored.
+Today, Augusta’s downtown is on the rebound with shops and restaurants opening on Broad Street and near the river and many facades of historic buildings have been restored.
 An Artists Row helped stimulate new energy and became the impetus for a monthly street festival known as First Friday.
 A reclaimed levee built in the 1910s to hold back the worst floodwaters from the Savannah River is now a park called the Riverwalk.
 Between 5th and 10th streets, the park has outdoor historical exhibits, developed in the 1980s and 1990s, to interpret the city’s history.
 Regular festivals are held near the Riverwalk and on a new green space called the Augusta Common, which is in the 800 block of Broad Street.
 The Augusta Common features a statue of Georgia and Augusta founder James Edward Oglethorpe.
 A second statue of soul singer James Brown of Augusta overlooks the Common from Broad Street.

 Source: National Park Service